lifeatedelab/praktikum-basis-data/MODUL 2/MODUL2-ENG.md

 ### 4. Division (/)
 Division is used to divide one value with another value.
+- Displays a column of numbers whose value is divisible by 5

 ```sql
 SELECT column1, column2, column2 / number FROM name_table;
 ```